Can You add a roof deck to a townhouse in NYC?

 Building a Roof Deck on a Townhouse

-If you are interested in townhouse renovations and want to read more about townhouses in NYC we have another post on Renovating a Townhouse in NYC which covers a broad range of topics.
+If you are interested in townhouse renovations and want to read more about townhouses in NYC, we have another post on Renovating a Townhouse in NYC which covers a broad range of topics.

 Thank You for Reading Our Blog Post on Adding a Roof Deck to a Townhouse in NYC.

 I hope this was helpful.
-If you would like to speak with an architect about a potential project, you can contact us at Fontan Architecture directly.
+If you want to speak with an architect about a potential project, contact us at Fontan Architecture directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.